mageplaza/magento-2-webhook/README.md

 ![Imgur](https://i.imgur.com/lhaspGa.gif)

 - **Payload URL**:

   - Select **Insert Variable** button to insert variable.
-For example: Method **POST**: https://domain.freshsales.io/api/leads, **GET**: https://domain.freshsales.io/leads/view/4000831345, or  https://domain.freshsales.io/leads/view/4000831345new_shipment={inserted variable}
+For example: Method **POST**: https://domain.freshsales.io/api/leads, **GET**: https://domain.freshsales.io/leads/view/4000831345 or  https://domain.freshsales.io/leads/view/4000831345 new_shipment={inserted variable}

   - Domain is the API account name.
 To sign up API account, follow the link: https://www.freshworks.com/freshsales-crm/.
 Find more about API [here](https://www.freshsales.io/api/#introduction).

   - This is a required field, not allow leaving blank

 - **Method** :  Select method to send  HTTP request.
 If leave this blank, the default method will be GET
   - GET: get data from the server
   - POST: create new object
   - PUT: Update the object